samkhalilian/blog/README.rst

 This blog is written using ABlog which utilises `Sphinx and reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.

-To build the blogs HTML pages install `Python <https://www.python.org/downloads/>`_.

-Then from the command line :
+To build the blogs HTML pages install `Python <https://www.python.org/downloads/>`_ then from the command line :

 .. code-block:: bash